Is 316 Stainless Steel Worth The Extra Cost Over 304?

 We produce ASTM/ASME Grade 304, Grade 304L,304h, 316, 316L, 316H, 316TI, 321, 321H, 309S, 309H, 310S, 310H, 410S, 2205, 904L, 2507, 254, gh3030, 625, 253MA, S30815, 317L, Type 317, 316lN, 8020, 800, 800H, C276, S32304 and others special requirement stainless steel grade.

-- Stainless steels have a protracted history of utility in touch with water as a result of their wonderful corrosion resistance.
+- Stainless steels have a protracted historical past of application in touch with water because of their excellent corrosion resistance.

-Grade 316 stainless is an austenitic stainless steel alloy with a high chromium and nickel content material.
-Like many metal alloys, it has a continuous use temperature a number of times higher than most food making processes will ever require (more than 800°C, or 1472°F).
+It has the same chromium content material as 316, however only a fraction of the nickel content, which makes it a extra inexpensive alternative for some food makers.
+Grade 316 stainless is an austenitic stainless-steel alloy with a excessive chromium and nickel content material.
+Like many steel alloys, it has a steady use temperature several occasions higher than most food making processes will ever require (greater than 800°C, or 1472°F).
+Type 316 steel is an austenitic chromium-nickel stainless-steel that contains between two and three% molybdenum.

 We have thousands tons stock of stainless steel sheet and coil with various size and grade,mainly include austenitic stainless steel, martens stainless steel (including precipitation hardened stainless steel sheet & coil), ferritic stainless steel, and duplex stainless steel.